-Also, noticeable in the Timberland Newport Bay Thread Canvas Chukka sneaker is the vulcanized construction that delivers a seamless and well-constructed boot while the high traction outsole made from 15 percent recycled rubber adds to the reliability of the lifestyle boot design.
+Also, noticeable in the Timberland Newport Bay Thread Canvas Chukka sneaker is the vulcanized construction that delivers a seamless and well-constructed cleat while the high traction outsole made from 15 percent recycled rubber adds to the reliability of the lifestyle cleat design.

 In 1928, Timberland founder Nathan Swartz began making shoes as an apprentice stitcher in Boston, Massachusetts.
 After several decades, Swartz decided to acquire The Abington Shoe Company in South Boston in the 1950s eventually bringing his sons to work in the company.

-Through the years, the company has been known for its waterproof boots while also selling other products such as apparel and bags.
-Continuing the shoemaking legacy of the American boot manufacturer, Timberland also embraced the bandwagon of eco-friendly footwear since 2009.
+Through the years, the company has been known for its waterproof cleats while also selling other products such as apparel and bags.
+Continuing the shoemaking legacy of the American cleat manufacturer, Timberland also embraced the bandwagon of eco-friendly footwear since 2009.

 By partnering with Pittsburg-based ethical fabric startup Thread which pioneered recycling of plastic bottles in Haiti and Honduras to make their trademark Ground to Good fabric.
 The rising trend of ethical and pro-environment consumerism has led to the Timberland x Thread collaboration using Thread’s signature Good to Ground fabric, a durable canvas upper material collected off the streets and dumps in Haiti.
 Timberland is the second company to partner with Thread after designer brand Kenneth Cole.